MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/content-delivery-networks.md

 We're continually looking for new ways to support our customers needs and are currently exploring the use of caching proxy solutions and other on-premises CDN solutions.

-Although it is not a part of the public Office 365 CDN, you can also use the **Azure CDN** for hosting custom web parts, libraries and other resource assets, which allows you to apply access keys to your CDN storage and exert greater control over your CDN configuration.
+Although it is not a part of the Office 365 CDN, you can also use the **Azure CDN** for hosting custom web parts, libraries and other resource assets, which allows you to apply access keys to your CDN storage and exert greater control over your CDN configuration.
 Use of the Azure CDN is not free, and requires an Azure subscription.
 For more information on how to configure an Azure CDN instance, see [Quickstart: Integrate an Azure storage account with Azure CDN](https://docs.microsoft.com/en-us/azure/cdn/cdn-create-a-storage-account-with-cdn).

 ## I'm using Azure ExpressRoute for Office 365, does that change things?